-Other dimensions of the issues we work on that survey respondents and interviewees felt were integrally related to the issues CESR already works on, and on which they felt CESR could have an impact, included:
+Other dimensions of the issues we work on that survey respondents and interviewees felt were integrally related, and on which they felt CESR could have an impact, included:

-- Indivisibility of rights-while there's no question that socioeconomic rights are our forte and where we need to stay, part of that agenda needs to include how those rights connect and link up with an expansive understanding of civil and political rights that takes into account 'a broad conception of dignity', as one interviewee put it.
-It's a good time to look at interconnections between and really test the theory of indivisibility, urged another. - Business and human rights-given our efforts to reform the rules of corporate taxation and our work on corporate capture, including in development financing, we could 'inject our unique perspective and make our presence more felt' in the business and human rights field, given that the tax angle is almost always missing in that field.

-- Other economic and social policy issues-international trade agreements; the nexus with labor rights (including perceived trade-offs with climate mitigation efforts); infrastructure development; and social protection floors. - Discrimination-humanizing and sharpening the discrimination lens of our work by focusing on specific affected communities (e.g. indigenous peoples, PWD, migrants, LGBTQI people); emphasizing systemic discrimination (e.g. on basis of race and class), which tends to get hidden; and bringing out the gender dimensions more strongly across every area of our work. - International standards on the taxation of wealth-helping to shape and promote proposals from progressive economists and tax justice movements to whom we are allied. - Countering corporate capture and its ramifications for inequalities-advocating for regulatory measures that counter, for instance, the mechanisms that lead to wealth concentration or the impact of lobbying by MNCs on the capture of fiscal, economic or environmental policy. - Promoting economic alternatives-bringing 'positive ideas' and highlighting the 'viability and logic of alternative policies that redistribute wealth and power upwards'. - Labor rights, the working poor and informality-bringing a human rights perspective on the relationship between labor policy and tax mobilization, social protection systems, minimum income schemes etc. - Industrial policy-lack of economic diversification diminishes opportunities to enjoy rights because the state is reliant on a narrow revenue stream, which increases the power of the elite.
+- Indivisibility of rights-e.g. connecting socioeconomic rights with an expansive understanding of civil and political rights, i.e. one that takes into account 'a broad conception of dignity', as one interviewee put it.
+It's a good time to look at interconnections between and really test the theory of indivisibility, urged another. - International standards on the taxation of wealth-e.g. helping to shape and promote proposals from progressive economists and tax justice movements to whom we are allied. - Countering corporate capture and its ramifications for inequalities-e.g. advocating for regulatory measures that counter wealth concentration or the impact of lobbying by multilateral corporations. - Business and human rights-e.g. 'injecting our unique perspective and make our presence more felt' in the business and human rights field, given that the tax angle is almost always missing in that field. - Promoting economic alternatives-e.g. bringing 'positive ideas' and highlighting the 'viability and logic of alternative policies that redistribute wealth and power upwards'. - Labor rights, the working poor and informality-e.g. bringing a human rights perspective on the relationship between labor policy and tax mobilization, social protection systems, minimum income schemes (including perceived trade-offs with climate mitigation efforts). - Other economic and social policy issues-e.g. international trade agreements; infrastructure development; and industrial policy, given lack of economic diversification diminishes rights enjoyment because the state is reliant on a narrow revenue stream, which increases the power of the elite. - Discrimination-e.g. humanizing our work by focusing on specific affected communities (e.g. indigenous peoples, PWD, migrants, LGBTQI people); emphasizing systemic discrimination (e.g. on basis of race and class), which tends to get hidden; and bringing out the gender dimensions more strongly across every area of our work.

 Many of these have a direct bearing on-and could be woven into our framing of-resource distribution.

 Nevertheless, the focus areas set out are still huge "buckets" of work.
 We could consider prioritizing one or two, then explore how others relate to those.
 Another suggestion was that neoliberalism could be a "thread to weave" though, as a way of conceptualizing our current economic model that not delivering.
 'You can take a particular thread of the problem (e.g. fiscal injustice) over the next few years and look at how it plays out in different situations, but through the same lens', suggested one interviewee.